The R500-a-Week Plant-Based Grocery List (South Africa Version)

 When people hear “plant-based,” they often imagine imported vegan items, expensive dairy-free cheeses, or fancy meat substitutes.

-Understandably, that can feel unsafe if you are watching every rand.
+Understandably, that can feel unsafe if you are watching every random.

 However, a whole-food plant-based lifestyle doesn’t rely on speciality products at all.
 Instead, it thrives on simple, everyday foods that have been in African kitchens for generations.
 South Africa is rich in these ingredients.